314arhaam/heat-pinn/README.md

 ## Performance Comparison
 Results obtained from a [9 layered DNN](https://github.com/314arhaam/heat-pinn/blob/main/gallery/model_plot.png) (1000 epochs) and FDM code on a 100×100 grid.
-The FDM code is written in Python, a C++ based solver could perform much better.
+The FDM code is written in Python.
 |**Method**|**Computation time (s)**|
 |-|-|
 |PINN|66.35|